nvisnjic/nvisnjic.github.com/_posts/2015-07-07-gsoc-update-week6.md

 ---
 title: "GSOC Week 6"
 description: "Moved on to requirements and API design.
-Linux kernel modules are fascinating and (not very) hard"
+Linux kernel modules are fascinating and (not very) hard."
 layout: post
 tags: beaglebone, linux, SPI, gsoc2015
 category: BeagleSat